Holiday Shopper Dies Inside Barnes & Noble

 Moore appeared in court for his first appearance on Dec.
 24, 2025.
 He is being held without bond at the Palm Beach County Jail while the legal proceedings continue.
 The Palm Beach County Public Defender’s Office is representing Moore, though the office maintains a policy of not commenting on open cases.

-The owner of Rancho Chico expressed the profound impact of Loncharich’s death on those who knew her.
-“I’ve never seen her complain and never seen her angry,” he said, according to CBS12.
-“In the 10 plus years, she’s never had one issue with any customers or me.
-She was one-of-a-kind, and a very gentle and nice person.”
+Eric Velazquez, owner and manager of Rancho Chico, expressed the profound impact of Loncharich’s death on those who knew her.
+“I’ve never seen her complain and never seen her angry,” Velazquez said, according to CBS12.
+“In the 10-plus years, she’s never had one issue with any customers or me.
+She was one of a kind, and a very gentle and nice person.”

 Loncharich is survived by her family.
 Her colleagues at Rancho Chico described a woman who loved working with people and cherished the relationships she built with coworkers and customers alike.